uf2020/ccxt/Manual.md

 - try an alternative IP within a different geographic region
 - run your software in a distributed network of servers
 - ...

+The ccxt library will throw a DDoSProtectionError in case it hits a rate limit.
+A later retry is usually enough to handle that.

 ```
 UNDER CONSTRUCTION